ChathuraDR/usingChart.js/README.md

 **For Linux/mac users**

-1. This is the path for localhost '/etc/apache2'.
+1.This is the path for localhost '/etc/apache2'.